Jakob-Bach/Constrained-Subgroup-Discovery/README.md

 ### Dependency Management

 After activating the environment, you can use `python` and `pip` as usual.
-To install all necessary dependencies for this repo, run
+To install all necessary dependencies, go into the directory `main_experiments/` or `competitor_runtime_experiments/` (their requirements differ; the latter uses a superset of the former) and run

 ```bash
 python -m pip install -r requirements.txt